acrolinx/sdk-java/README.md

 * You need to create an .env file similar to the [.env.template](.env.template) file.
 Alternately you can set the corresponding environment variables in a different way.

-### Adding new Features and Releasing
+### Adding New Features and Releasing

-0. Checkout the project, create and configure a .env file as described above.
+0. Check out the project, create, and configure an`` .env file as described above.

 1. Please add new features using the master branch, or submit a pull request.
    Run
    ```bash
     ./gradlew build
    ```
-    to install dependencies, build and test the project.
+    to install dependencies, build, and test the project.
     Also run the same command before pushing your changes to GitHub.

     On Travis the build will be tested against the latest released Acrolinx Platform.